 The Nominating and Corporate Governance Committee has determined that all of our directors meet the criteria and qualifications set forth in the Company's Code of Conduct and Ethics, the Corporate Governance Guidelines and the criteria set forth above for director nominees.
 Moreover, each director possesses the following critical personal qualities and attributes that we believe are essential for the proper functioning of the Board to allow it to fulfill its duties for our shareholders: accountability, ethical leadership, governance, integrity, risk management, and sound business judgment.
 In addition, our directors have the confidence to assess and challenge the way things are done and recommend alternative solutions, a keen awareness of our business and the regulatory and social realities of the environment in which we operate, the independence and high performance standards necessary to fulfill the Board's oversight function, and the humility, professional maturity, and style to interface openly and constructively with other directors.
-Finally, the director biographies below include a non-exclusive list of other key experiences and qualifications that further qualify the individual to serve on the Board.
-These collective qualities, skills, experiences and attributes are essential to our Board's ability to exercise its oversight function for the Company and its shareholders, and guide the long-term sustainable, dependable performance of the Company.
+Finally, the director biographies below include a non-exclusive list of other key experiences and qualifications that further qualify the individual to serve on the Board's ability to exercise its oversight function for the Company and its shareholders, and guide the long-term sustainable, dependable performance of the Company.

-Subject to any earlier resignation or removal in accordance with the terms of our Charter, our Bylaws, the Investor Rights Agreement (as defined and discussed below), the Bain Investment Agreement (as defined and discussed below) and our Certificate of Designation (as defined and described below), our Class II directors will serve until this Annual Meeting, our Class III directors will serve until the Annual Meeting of Shareholders to be held in 2024, and our Class I directors will serve until the Annual Meeting of Shareholders to be held in 2025.
-In addition, our Charter provides that at any time when AE Red Holdings, LLC ("Holdings"), an affiliate of AE Industrial Partners, LP ("AE"), beneficially owns, in the aggregate, less than 50% in voting power of the stock entitled to vote generally in the election of the directors, directors may be removed only for cause and only by the affirmative vote of the holders of at least 66 2/3% in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.
-However, in any other circumstances our directors may be removed with or without cause by the affirmative vote of a majority in voting power of all outstanding shares of stock entitled to vote thereon, voting together in a single class; provided, however, that any director nominated pursuant to the Bain Investment Agreement may not be removed without cause without the prior written consent of BCC Redwire Aggregator, L.P ("Bain").
+Subject to any earlier resignation or removal in accordance with the terms of our Charter, our Bylaws, the Investor Rights Agreement (as defined and discussed below), the Bain Investment Agreement (as defined and discussed below) and our Certificate of Designation (as defined and discussed below), our Class III directors will serve until this Annual Meeting, our Class I directors will serve until the 2025 Annual Meeting, and our Class II directors will serve until the Annual Meeting of Shareholders to be held in 2026.
+In addition, our Charter provides that at any time when AE Red Holdings, LLC ("Holdings"), an affiliate of AE Industrial Partners, LP ("AE"), beneficially owns, in the aggregate, less than 50% in voting power of the stock entitled to vote generally in the election of the directors may be removed only for cause and only by the affirmative vote of the holders of at least 66 2/3% in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.
+However, in any other circumstances, our directors may be removed with or without cause by the affirmative vote of a majority in voting power of all outstanding shares of stock entitled to vote thereon, voting together in a single class; provided, however, that any director nominated pursuant to the Bain Investment Agreement may not be removed without cause without the prior written consent of BCC Redwire Aggregator, L.P ("Bain").